kagong/Scoring-Scripts/README.md

 ## Scoring-Scipts
 This is bash script for **Scoring HomeWork**

-we assume that DIR HW[homework number] has dirs named student ID that have files named studentsID_[problem number].c
+we assume that DIR HW[homework number] has dirs named student ID that have files named StudentID_[problem number].c

 ex) files - students - HW1 - 20151575 - 1 - HW1_20151575_1.c